mozilla-releng/relengdocs/how-to/releaseduty/interrupt-duty.rst

 overwhelmed by interrupts, and by taking turns being held responsible for them (via ReleaseDuty), we can minimize the risk of burn out.

-Interrupts could be anything from a simple ~10min ci-configuration request, to larger requests that need to be triaged, to full scale emergencies.
+Interrupts could be anything from a simple ~5 min fxci-config request, to larger requests that need to be triaged, to full scale emergencies.

 Run Book